PranavDev/Python_Cellular_Simulation_GSM/README.md

 * When you run the code you will get some output textfiles which contain Active users, Call Records, Sector information at every second instance.
 * The code is developed to handle any no. of simulation hours and can be modified according to your needs...
 * Finally, YOU'RE WELCOME....
 NOW DO YOUR THING!!!
+* Ohh...
+BTW, this code will not run without a textfile named: Antenna.txt (HAAA HAAA HAAA HAAA)[Demonic Laugh]